 This technique is particularly useful in cases where an accurate hearing test cannot be performed due to the child’s age or illness (children between the ages of 3 and 4/5 months)

 The Paediatric Audiology Unit team uses its extensive expertise to obtain a reliable, objective and accurate diagnosis of your child’s hearing complaint, which is the only valid tool for being able to start rehabilitation.

 - Auditory Steady State Response (ASSR)

-Example of an ASSR of a child with a severe neurosensory hearing impairment: We see the audiometric curve for the entire frequency spectrum from 250 Hz to 4,000 Hz.
-The information provided by this screening allows us to fit hearing aids more efficiently in order to achieve the best possible performance.
+Example of an ASSR test on a child with a severe neurosensory hearing impairment: we see the audiometric curve for the entire frequency spectrum from 250 Hz to 4,000 Hz.
+The information provided by this screening allows us to fit hearing aids more efficiently in order to achieve optimum performance.

-The BAEPs of the same child, on the other hand, only provide us with information on the hearing threshold from 2,000 to 4,000 Hz, while no specific information is provided on the remaining frequency ranges.
-In contrast to the ASSR test, the information provided by BAEPs is incomplete.
+The BAEPs of the same child, on the other hand, only provide us with information on the hearing threshold from 2,000 to 4,000 Hz, and no specific data is supplied for the remaining frequency ranges.
+Compared to the ASSR test, the information provided by BAEPs is incomplete